 First, if you’re just looking for some basic weight loss information then I recommend cruising around my blog and looking over some of the posts I’ve shared over the years.
 I’ve been writing on Organize Yourself Skinny since March 2011 so there’s quite a bit to choose from.

-If you need something a little more structure then I recommend signing up for my free 7-day “Getting Started with Your Weight Loss Journey” Challenge.
-This challenges takes all the topics I talk about, on my blog, and shares them in an organized way.
+If you need something a little more structure then I recommend signing up for my free 7-day “Getting Started with Your Weight Loss Journey” Series.
+This 7-day series takes all the topics I talk about, on my blog, and shares them in an organized way.
 You’ll get a daily email that covers a weight loss strategy I use along with action steps to implement it into your lifestyle.
 This is a great way to get started.

 Alright, if you’re ready for a complete program that gives you everything needed to start AND succeed on your weight loss journey then I highly (strongly) encourage you to take a peek at the Organize Yourself Skinny Ecourse.
 The OYS ecourse includes 8 modules (31 lessons) and completely walks you through the weight loss process.
 We go over everything!
 And I mean everything from mindset to meal prep to accountability to getting off track to exercise to everything!
 Even better, you get tons of bonuses including a 5-week make-ahead meal and exercise plan.
 I can go on and on but just go read more about it and see if it’s something that’d be a good fit for you.